canidlogic/yip/pod/YipAdmin.md

 `parse_form` to decode it into a hashref, which includes Unicode support.

-## Predefined responses

-Class methods are provided for certain predefined responses.
-Some of these predefined responses are used internally, though they are also made public in case the client might need them.

-Predefined responses will print a complete CGI response to standard output and then exit the script, never returning to caller.
-All of the predefined responses are for brief error messages.

 ## HTML formatting

 The `format_html` class method is used by all the predefined responses